 Bettina wanted to provide a safe haven for those who had no choice but to leave their own country.
 A place that would provide not only yoga classes but also professional, psychological and careers advice - a place that felt like home.

 So she launched the crowdfunding campaign "Citizen2Be," in an attempt to raise money to make her cherished dream a reality.
 "There are many people who would like to help, but who have only two or three hours a week to spare.
 These volunteers should be able to volunteer on a regular basis.
 I'd like to be able to host evening get-togethers as an incentive to get young people on board."

 Bettina's story and dedication illustrate that as with yoga, what matters the most in life are the connections that we make with others, those precious encounters and exchanges.

 Something to build on

 The Bochum Association for refugee aid provides similar classes.
 Here, Raphael Hummel offers yoga classes for refugees at his Oyengar-Yoga teachers' studio.
 He teaches an all-male class once a week.

-Sarah, a yoga teacher and former soap opera actress also teaches a group - primarily female, with the exception of one young man, who travels from nearby Cologne specifically for the class.
+Sarah, a yoga teacher and former soap opera actress also an almost exclusively female, with the exception of one young man who travels from nearby Cologne specifically for the class.
 One day, he brought along someone who also appeared to show an interest in yoga: Jilan is a Jesuit who came to Germany from Iraq, a few years ago.
 She recently graduated with a degree in architecture.
 As well as trying to launch her career as an architect, she campaigns for the rights of refugee women - most of whom are fleeing from her home country.